 Moraea angulata Goldblatt (syn.
 Galaxia alata Goldblatt)is found on wet sandy flats in the southwestern Cape.
 It is a small plant, 2-4 cm high with yellow or white flowers in a basal tuft.
 Leaves are falcate and corms corky and vertically winged.
 It flowers July to August.
-Photos from iNaturalist taken in late July in the southwestern Cape by carinalochner and shared under a CC BY-NC license
+Photos from iNaturalist taken in the Southwestern Cape by Carina Lochner and shared under a CC BY-NC license

 Moraea barnardiella Goldblatt (syn.
-Galaxia barnardii Goldblatt) is found on clay flats and hills in the southwest Cape.
+Galaxia barnardii Goldblatt) is found on clay flats and hills in the Southwestern Cape.
 It is a short plant with pink to purple flowers with a blackish center.
-The first two photos by Rod Saunders and Audrey Cain.
-The next two photos from iNaturalist taken in the Western Cape in August by Rupert Koopman and shared under a CC BY-NC license.
+The first two photos were taken by Rod Saunders and Audrey Cain.
+The next two photos from iNaturalist were taken in the Western Cape in August by Rupert Koopman and shared under a CC BY-NC license.

 Moraea fugacissima (L.f.)
 Goldblatt (syn.
 Galaxia fugacissima (L.f.)
 Druce) is found on wet sand and clay flats from Namaqualand to Humansdorp.
 It has short-lived fragrant yellow flowers with fringed style lobes and filaments united in a column.
 Leaves are linear to terete and more or less erect.
 When grown in captivity, a potful of M. fugacissima will often burst into bloom the day after watering, but check them in the morning as the flowers will be gone by afternoon.
 Photos by Rod Saunders and Cameron McMaster.
 The last is a habitat shot.